Last Updated | July 25, 2023

 Other than these Integrated Healthcare systems examples, the Chronic Care Model (CCM) is an example of a well-known Integrated Healthcare Model.
 It is a model with key aspects of a healthcare system.
 This model encourages high-quality chronic disease care and focuses on

 The main stakeholders in integrated healthcare systems are Patients, Providers (professionals and institutions), Payers, and Policymakers.
+Understanding the pros and cons of integrated healthcare is essential for each stakeholder to make informed decisions and optimize the benefits of such systems.

 Integrated healthcare systems have revolutionized the healthcare system and have been beneficial for several reasons.